 Blaming the material

-When after making a mess a “pro” justifies itself saying the wallpaper is not good, that’s not a pro.
-A pro will deliver a perfect job and after that will tell you the material was crappy.
+When after making a mess a pro justifies itself saying the wallpaper is not good, that’s not a pro.
+A pro will deliver the job and after will tell you the material was crappy.

 A professional who can’t guarantee results.